w3c/webappsec/specs/subresourceintegrity/spec.markdown

 the "[parse metadata][parse]" and "[get the strongest metadata from set][get-the-strongest]" algorithms).

-When a hash function is determined to be insecure, user agents MUST deprecate and eventually remove support for integrity validation using that hash function.
+When a hash function is determined to be insecure, user agents SHOULD deprecate and eventually remove support for integrity validation using that hash function.
+User agents MAY check the validity of hashes which use a deprecated function.

 To allow authors to switch to stronger hash functions without being held back by older